johnny-morrice/pipeline/README.md

 ## Aims

 * Behaves basically as you would expect it to.
-* Maximum throughput through concurrency.
+* Maximum throughput and minimal process blocking through concurrency.
-* Configurably stderr verbosity.
 * User sets up `exec.Cmd` structures for maximum flexibility.

 ## Short Example